crcerror/batocera-backup-service/README.md

 ### Can I use this script to keep Batocera installs on multiple devices in sync?

-No. rclone can upload **or** download files to/from a cloud storage.
-This script only does the former. rclone's [bidirectional sync](https://rclone.org/bisync/) feature is currently in beta.
-As soon as that changes, this script will be most likely updated to take advantage of it.
-Until then, [Syncthing](https://wiki.batocera.org/syncthing) is the best solution for this use case.
+Yes. rclone's [bidirectional sync](https://rclone.org/bisync/) feature is currently in beta state but it works stable here.
+But you have to assure to use `--dry-run` before you perform any productive tests.
+[Syncthing](https://wiki.batocera.org/syncthing) is the best solution for this use case.

 ### Can I use this script to back up to the same cloud storage from multiple devices?

 Yes.
-If you'd like to do that, make sure you configure the [destDir](/backup#L6) variable to point to a different directory for each device to avoid collisions.
+If you'd like to do that, make sure you configure the [destDir](/rclone_backup#L9) variable to point to a different directory for each device to avoid collisions.
 Otherwise they'd overwrite each other's files that are named the same.

 ## Setup

-1. Copy the [backup](/backup) script to your Batocera installation's `/userdata/system/services` directory.
+1. Copy the [backup](/rclone_backup) script to your Batocera installation's `/userdata/system/services` directory.
 2. Modify the [configuration](/backup#L3) at the top of the file according to your needs.
-3. Follow the steps in one of the methods [here](https://rclone.org/remote_setup/) and set up a remote with the name `backup`.
+3. Follow the steps in one of the methods [here](https://rclone.org/remote_setup/) and set up a remote.
+The remote name is automatically detected as first entry into rclones config file.
 4. Enable the service with `batocera-services enable backup`.
 5. Restart Batocera or use `batocera-services start backup`.